SeekingFor/jfniki/readme.txt

 BUG: fix the discover UI to correctly handle posts from a different nym than the insert
 BUG: wikitext should use unix line terminators not DOS (+1 byte per line)
 BUG: MUST show in the UI when edited wikitext has been truncated because it's too big.
-BUG: Make Freetalk configuration work like fms configuration. i.e. no need for public key.
+*BUG: Make Freetalk configuration work like fms configuration. i.e. no need for public key.
+---
+CHORE: Write a script to cut releases and insert them into freeneet.
+CHORE: Fix references to "FMS" to reflect the fact that either Freetalk or FMS may be used.

 ---
 IDEA: shrink blocks by using a token map?  use short token in binary rep, fixup to full 20byte hash on read / write?
 *IDEA: Support links to other wikis. e.g.:b fniki://nntp/group/name[/SSK@some_version]